 Anyone can help disrupt the illegal rhino horn trade by making a personal commitment to educate others about rhino horn.
 We can do this by sharing information and articles that highlight the scientific testing that wasconducted on rhino horn.
 Information can be distributed through social media and print, and of course, by word of mouth.
 You and I can stop the extinction of more rhino species.

 Visit www.savingrhinos.org to update your knowledge on rhino poaching.
-Learn more about the different species and download fact sheets.
 For further information on the IUCN Red list click here.
 Support Jennings and Phakathi by following the Rights for Rhinos walk here on and Facebook.
-Please forward this story to all your friends.